• Skip to primary navigation

 When comparing malanga vs taro, there are a few key differences.

-These two root vegetables may look similar on the outside, but they have distinct differences in taste, texture, and nutritional content.
+These two root vegetables may look similar on the outside, but they have distinct differences in taste, texture, and nutritional content - for a similar comparison, see ube vs taro comparison guide.

 Malanga and taro have some clear differences.